Skip to main content

 We did

 The VSK Participation Team ran a competition to design the business card.
-The chosen design was made into a business card for Social Workers or Personal Advisers to fill out and distribute to the young people they work with.
-Ask your Social Worker or Personal Adviser for one if you don’t have yours!
+The chosen design was made into a business card for Social Workers or Personal Advisors to fill out and distribute to the young people they work with.
+Ask your Social Worker or Personal Advisor for one if you don’t have yours!

 You said